wsbctechnicalblog/wsbctechnicalblog.github.io/content/servant-stewardship-of-guardrails.md

 Listed from most to least formal:

-- **Governance** - "_Is the process of interactions through the laws, norms, power or language of an organized society over a social system (family, tribe, formal or informal organization, a territory or across territories)." - [Wikipedia](https://en.wikipedia.org/wiki/Governance)
+- **Governance** - "_Is the process of interactions through the laws, norms, power or language of an organized society over a social system (family, tribe, formal or informal organization, a territory or across territories)._" - [Wikipedia](https://en.wikipedia.org/wiki/Governance)
 - **Policy** - "_Is a deliberate system of guidelines to guide decisions and achieve rational outcomes.
 A policy is a statement of intent and is implemented as a procedure or protocol.
 Policies are generally adopted by a governance body within an organization_" - [Wikipedia](https://en.wikipedia.org/wiki/Policy)
 - **Technical Standards** - "_An established norm or requirement for a repeatable technical task which is applied to a common and repeated use of rules, conditions, guidelines or characteristics for products or related processes and production methods, and related management systems practices._" - [Wikipedia](https://en.wikipedia.org/wiki/Technical_standard)